timmoti/beautiful-jekyll/_posts/2017-11-20-boardgames-o-matic-modeling-for-predictions.md

 As suspected, this list contains the top regarded games on BGG.
 This can be observd through the smaller range of games recommended in terms of gamerank from 1-150 and the inclusion of a game with a high number of ratings, Carcassone with 70895 ratings to be exact.
 The lower end of the number of ratings has also shifted to games where at least 10,000 users have rated the game.

-# Latent Factor model - Non-Negative Matrix Factorization with Weighted Alternating Least Squares
+# Latent Factor model - Non-Negative Matrix Factorization with Alternating Least Squares
-In this final model, we will attempt to factorize the ratings matrix using the Alternating Least Squares method of minimizing the cost function.
+In this final model, we will attempt to factorize the ratings matrix using the Alternating Least Squares method of optimizing the cost function.
 It works by holding one set of latent factors, either the user or item vector, constant at any one point in time while solving a linear equation for the other.
 It then alternates until convergence to a minimum.
 As opposed to SVD, bias terms are added to the cost function and singular values are not calculated.

 ![mf](/img/mf.png)
 *R is the ratings matrix, U is the user matrix bounded by k latent factors and P is a transposed item matrix bounded by k latent factors.
 For a user i on item j, solving for R<sub>ij</sub> is simply a dot product of the U<sub>ik</sub> vector and the P<sup>T</sup><sub>ik</sub> vector.*